 Why hello there (again)

-Taken together, this places Shyvana as a solid A tier jungler for her peerless objective control and lategame scaling threat, though she still struggles more in high ELO where games are faster and opponents more aggressive.
-Now is a fantastic time to pick her up if you love prioritizing objectives over ganks, playing late-game 1v9 terrors, and dragons.
+Taken together, this places Shyvana as a solid A tier jungler for her peerless objective control and lategame scaling threat.
+She is one of the most flexible, easy to execute, and least contested champions in the entire game, making her a fantastic choice to main or one-trick.
+Pick her up if you love prioritizing objectives over ganks, playing late-game 1v9 terrors, and dragons.
 Especially dragons. <3

-So if you too wish to become Fire and Death, incinerating entire teams in the blink of an eye, read on and learn well!
+So if you too wish to become Fire and Death, roasting and flaying champions one after another, read on and learn well!

 And with that, let's get into it!